 Your Randomly-Generated Corporate Gibberish:

-What does it really mean to mesh "perfectly"?
+What does it really mean to architect "perfectly"?

 In association with Amazon.com